 Good quality books are appreciated, looked after and kept for years before being handed on to the next generation to enjoy.
 Unlike most other gifts which are eaten, thrown away or put away in a corner to gather dust.

-Books are also easy to pack and mail to anywhere in the world, with relatively little risk of damage, quarantine or customs/import duty issues.
+- Books are easy to pack and mail to anywhere in theworld, with relatively little risk of damage, quarantine or customs/import duty issues.

-Sorry I don't do gift wrapping, but I can send your purchase direct to the recipient/s.
-Just fill in the recipients names and addresses into the 'shipping address' section of the online order form, or write it onto the back of the printed order form.
+Sorry I don't do gift wrapping, I was behind the door when neat-wrapping skills were being handed out.
+But I can send your purchase direct to the recipient/s.
+Just fill in the recipients names and addresses into the 'shipping address' section of the online order form.
 Books sent to other countries are sent inside a free screen-printed carrybag (much more useful and more appreciated than wrapping paper, which is simply thrown away after use).
 Most pairs of books sent to Australian addresses are also sent inside a calico carrybag ('tote'), when stock allows.

 If you want a particularly personal message written inside the book I recommend you do this yourself, or mail a card direct to the recipient with your personal message inside it.
 They can then keep your card inside the book (cards often end up being used as much-appreciated bookmarks).